 • Tube-fed shotguns carry the majority of the weight forward.
 This helps with felt recoil and makes the gun easier to control while firing.

 Critics of these guns like to point to problems with failures to feed causing malfunctions.
 If a gas-operated semi-auto shotgun is having trouble, the problem is often the ammo, not the gun.
 Inexpensive, low-brass shotgun shells might not have enough power to make the shotgun cycle properly.
 So, before you dismiss the new shotgun you just acquired as a “cheap Russian-made piece of junk,” you should take a look at the cheap shells you might have just picked up at Wally World.

 Editor's Note: This article originally appeared in the February 2018 issue of Gun Digest the Magazine.
+Article expanded.

 Raise Your Firearms IQ